 - The Internet address of the website from which you linked directly to our site.

-- Commonly researched benefits, keywords searched and questionnaire responses.
+- Commonly researched loans, keywords searched and questionnaire responses.

 The above information is used by software programs on our website to create summary statistics.
 We can then determine the number of visitors to the different sections of our site.
 We can also identify what information is of most and least interest, helping us make our site more useful to visitors.